Purchases made through links earn us a small commission, at no extra cost to you.

 Location: Eiffel Lake Trail is located at Moraine Lake, 14 km south of the hamlet of Lake Louise in Banff National Park.

-- Moraine Lake Road is closed to vehicles from early October (after the Canadian Thanksgiving weekend) to early June because of large snowfalls and avalanche risk.
+- Moraine Lake Road is closed to all vehicles, including public transport, from early October (after the Canadian Thanksgiving weekend) to early June because of large snowfalls and avalanche risk

-Best Time to Hike Eiffel Lake Trail: The Eiffel Lake hike is best done from July to late September, as long as most the trail is clear of snow and there is no longer any avalanche risk.
+Best Time to Hike Eiffel Lake Trail: The Eiffel Lake hike is best done during summer in Banff National Park (July and August) and through late September, as long as most the trail is clear of snow and there is no longer any avalanche risk.

 Facilities: There are outhouses across from the parking lot and the lodge has a café, restaurant, and gift shop.